methodphoto/mincc/data/1985/1985-red-bat.md

 title: "Red Bat v The Min"
 gameLocation: "Dulwich Park"
 gameDate: "26/05/1985"
+shortReport: "The Min batted first and scored 123 for 8 wkts.
+Red Bat replied with 82 for 9 wkts."
 result: "The Min won by 41 runs"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and scored 123 for 8 wkts.
-Red Bat replied with 82 for 9 wkts.

-Result: {result}

 ## The Min Innings